 - Includes storage case and maintenance accessories

 I just acquired this in 2017 and it is actually the best, fastest oscilloscope I have ever worked with.
-It is amazing what you can pick up on Ebay these days for just a little money. when this was new, it cost close to $20k, I picked it up for less than $500 on Ebay.
+It is amazing what you can pick up on Ebay these days for just a little money. when this was new, it cost close to 500 on Ebay.

 I really recommend a four channel scope to solving key analog and mixed signal problems.
 And with a 500MHz bandwidth on each channel, you won’t miss much.
 In addition, this four channel scope also has the memory per channel to get decent digital coverage.
 It won’t replace a logic analyzer, but with a record length of up to 500k over 10k divisions, you can see quite a bit.
 This helped when i was checking out my nixie tube clock serial communication to the raspberry pi zero.